graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

 * Tweak: Updating shortcode in readme.txt
+* Tweak: Adding template check for other developers to change the collection password page

 = 1.5.6 =
 * Feature: Admin shows collection icon on collection edit column